GooFit/GooFit/README.md

 ## Requirements

 * A new version of CMake if using the CMake build.
-At least 3.5, the newer the better.
+At least 3.5, tested with 3.7.
 CMake is incredibly easy to install.
  * With CMake, thrust is downloaded automatically for OpenMP if not found
  * GoogleTest is downloaded automatically
 * A ROOT 6 build highly recommended.